(Legal) Immigrants Are Welcome Here

 The last one is mostly unavailable during the Trump administration because the president thinks that people suffering war and disasters should just suffer or starve to death.
 Even if you meet all of the requirements it takes years and lots of legal fees to become a citizen.

 Now if you're an average White American, your recent ancestors probably just showed up at Ellis Island and were granted legal status on the spot.
 Between 1892 and 1954, approximately 12 million immigrants passed through Ellis Island, New York, most of them Italian, Irish, Greek, Jewish, and Eastern European.
 Newly arrived immigrants at Ellis Island had to pass a health and fitness inspection (a “six-second physical”) to make sure they had no communicable diseases or physical disabilities.
 They had to answer questions about their criminal record and personal identity.
 They also had to show that they had a certain amount of cash to sustain themselves until they found work.
 After 1909, this was typically $25.
 The vast majority (about 98%) were eventually admitted.
-Only about 2% were excluded and sent back to their home country at the expense of the steamship company.
+Only about 2% were denied and sent back to their home country at the expense of the steamship company.

 Let's not even get started with the enslaved people who were kidnapped from Africa, tortured, and brought "legally" to this country.
 Their descendants are considered legal.
 The people who trafficked human bodies and their descendants are legal.
-But the Mexicans whose homeland used to include California, Arizona, New Mexico, Texas, Colorado, and vast portion of the American West are not!
+But the Mexicans whose homeland used to include California, Arizona, New Mexico, Texas, Colorado, and vast portions of the American West are not!

 Clearly, whether you are a legal or illegal immigrant in the United States has much more to do with whether you serve the purposes of white supremacy than anything else.
 White European settlers were allowed to come to the U.S. for centuries and do whatever they wanted, even if that entailed engaging in slavery, Native American genocide, and settler colonialism.
 People of color without wealth or connections continue to be excluded.
 Those who came here during friendlier administrations may eventually gain legal status, but if you fail to do so before that window closed, then you risk being branded illegal forever.
 As an illegal immigrant, you are not permitted to work, or take advantage of social benefits like Medicare and social security, even though you will still pay taxes on your wages and your children are citizens.

 Ultimately, the distinction between "legal" and "illegal" is not a reflection of a person’s character, their work ethic, or whether they followed the rules.
 It is a reflection of a gatekeeping system designed to preserve a specific racial and economic hierarchy.
-When we say "I only care about following the law," we ignore the fact that the law was written to welcome some while criminalizing those fleeing the very climate disasters and economic crises that our own system helped to create.
+When we say "I only care about following the law," we ignore the fact that the law was written to welcome some while criminalizing those fleeing the very climate disasters and economic crises that our system helped to create.
 To look at a family crossing a border in desperation and call them "criminals"—while calling the architects of genocide and slavery "founders"—is a moral failure.
-Until we decouple immigration status from worth, the distinction of legal vs. illegal immigrants remains nothing more than a euphemism for the white supremacy that has always defined immigration policy in this country since the first ships arrived uninvited on its shores.
+Until we decouple immigration status from worth, the distinction of legal vs. illegal immigrants remains nothing more than a euphemism for the white supremacy that has defined immigration policy in this country since the first ships arrived uninvited on its shores.

 Next